C-T-Ailey/Bootleg-Bills-Frontend/README.md

 * Detailed list coming soon.
 Please see repository commit notes until such time.

 #### Planned Improvements
-* Rewrite and update styling to make the site responsive to mobile devices.
+* Rewrite/update styling to make the site more responsive to mobile devices.
+* Refactor the codebase so more functions and props are employed only on their required pages and less burden is placed on App.js.
 * Improved layout for the homepage.
 * Featured Product section on the homepage, with a component in the Seller dashboard for updating it.
 * Increased number of potential images and variants for products.